Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Some of the roads, and especially the direct access from the port, might be a bit steep for strollers or wheelchairs.

 Children also enjoy exploring the yacht harbor while several green parks are on the edges of the old town or on the lakefront.
+The Garden of Five Senses has a family ticket but admission remains fairly expensive.

-It is a pleasant, safe walk to the nearby town Nernier, which is a bit like Yvoire – less pretty but without mass tourism.
-Pleasure cruise boats sometimes call here too.
-It is also an easy walk to de Rovorée-La Châtaignière, a wildlife area on the lake to the east of Yvoire.
+It is a pleasant, safe walk to the nearby town Nernier, which is a bit like Yvoire — less pretty but without mass tourism.
+Pleasure cruise boats sometimes stop at the Porte de Nernier but far less often than at Yvoire.

 Shops, Restaurants & Hotels in Yvoire, France